 Until 2022, Ontario was one of the very few jurisdictions in the world that did not have wholesale pricing for its licensed sellers of alcohol even though they were buying multiple cases at a time.
 Restaurants and bars were forced to pay the same prices as what you see on LCBO shelves.
 Given that they have to mark up that price to make any money, it made the task of making a profit and keeping their business going that more challenging.

 Happily that changed January 1, 2022, largely as a result of the COVID-19 pandemic.
-The LCBO announced that applicable business would receive a 10%?discount?on beer, spirits, and wine and no longer be subject to the 6%?mark-up on wine and spirits.
+The LCBO announced that applicable business would receive a 10% discount on the retail prices of beer, spirits, and wine.

 Social Responsibility